heroiclabs/nakama-docs/docs/unity-client-guide.md

 ## Send messages

-When a user has been authenticated and a session is used to connect with the server.
-You can send messages for all the different features in the server.
+When a user has been authenticated a session is used to connect with the server.
+You can then send messages for all the different features in the server.

 This could be to [add friends](social-friends.md), join [groups](social-groups-clans.md) and [chat](social-realtime-chat.md), or submit scores in [leaderboards](gameplay-leaderboards.md), and [matchmake](gameplay-matchmaker.md) into a [multiplayer match](gameplay-multiplayer-realtime.md).
 You can also execute remote code on the server via [RPC](runtime-code-basics.md).